gradle/gradle/design-docs/play-support.md

 1. ~~If build fails before any task executes, build exits and does not enter continuous mode~~
 1. ~~Can trigger rebuild by changing input file to simple task (i.e. basic smoke test)~~
 1. ~~Continuous mode utilises class reuse (e.g. same build script class instance is used for subsequent builds)~~
+1. ~~Change to non source input file of task with empty source does not trigger build~~

 ##### Simple Java plugin usage scenarios